 Virginia Tech’s Career and Professional Development staff works to empower all undergraduate and graduate students at Virginia Tech to discover and attain a fulfilling career.
 They are located in the Smith Career Center, so this should be your first stop when you are ready to start — or continue — your career planning.

 Thinking about major options?
-Our Degrees & Majors page provides provides information about career options and employers for each major in the College of Natural Resources and Environment.
+Our Degrees & Majors page provides information about career options and employers for each major in the College of Natural Resources and Environment.

 Check out these quick links to career resources

-Handshake is the new platform being used by Virginia Tech Career and Professional Development to help connect current students and recent alumni with employers.
+Handshake is the platform used by Virginia Tech Career and Professional Development to help connect current students and recent alumni with employers.
 You can use Handshake to apply for jobs and internships, see career events, schedule advising appointments, interview with employers visiting campus, and more.